bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 // etc. for the other severities...
 ```

-By creating these functions I do _partial application_: Creating functions out of other functions, supplying known values up front, so I only need to pass the values I only know at the moment when I use them.
+By creating these functions I use a principle called _partial application_: Creating functions out of other functions, supplying known values up front, so I only need to pass the values I only know at the moment when I use them.
 In this case it means the `datetime` and `severity` are known and the `message` is something that differs per logging call.

 JavaScript technically speaking, with this abstractions I created some _closures_.